 Applicants are expected to contribute at least 50% of eligible project value.

-The following applicants can apply for the grant:
+The following applicants may apply for the grant:

 - individuals that reside in Alberta or have a permanent Alberta address